TaigaWalk/Chronicle-Scripts/entra-noninteractive-chronicle-ingestor/README.md

 - Parses, normalizes, and forwards logs to Chronicle
 - Executes via GitHub Actions on a scheduled or manual basis

 > 🔎 **Note:** Chronicle currently provides native ingestion only for **interactive** Entra sign-ins.
-This script fills a critical visibility gap for service-based or daemon-based sign-ins, improving coverage and auditability.
+This script fills a critical visibility gap for service-based or daemon-based sign-ins, improving auditability and detection coverage.

 ---